 Best Rangefinder for Bow Hunting – Buying Guide

 Hunting in itself has evolved down the years.
 From being a requirement for survival to a sport for leisure.
 Also, the techniques and gears needed for a good hunting experience have evolved.
 One of such improved hunting gear is a rangefinder.
+We will discuss the buying guide before you decide to buy the best rangefinder for bow hunting.

 As earlier stated, there are many rangefinders in the market, enough to confuse you.
 However, there are specific features to look out for when picking a rangefinder.
 Namely, type of rangefinder, cost/quality, maximum distance, screen type, angle compensation, magnification, objective lens, size/weight, and scan mode.